groupdocs-assembly-cloud/docs/content/assembly/getting-started/product-overview.md

 To undertake those challenges and help our customers to seamlessly fulfill Document Automation and Report Generation tasks of various volume and complexity level, GroupDocs team has developed an enterprise-ready Assembly Cloud API with a powerful set of open-source SDKs for nearly all mainstream programming languages.

-## What is GroupDocs Assembly Cloud
+## What is GroupDocs.Assembly Cloud

-GroupDocs Assembly Cloud is a Report Generation & Document Automation [REST API](https://apireference-qa.groupdocs.cloud/assembly/), designed to create customized Microsoft Word and OpenOffice documents, Excel spreadsheets, PowerPoint presentations, PDFs and files of many other types based on a powerful Reporting Engine and reusable document template management.
+Assembly Cloud is a Report Generation & Document Automation [REST API](https://apireference.groupdocs.cloud/assembly/), designed to create customized Microsoft Word and OpenOffice documents, Excel spreadsheets, PowerPoint presentations, PDFs and files of many other types based on a powerful Reporting Engine and reusable document template management.

 A common template usually contains a portion of static content, combined with special tags, which are designed to generate separate parts of the document dynamically.
 This combination allows building reports with any complex structure and formatting, for example, sales proposals, orders, contracts, shipment reports, invoices, inventories.

-GroupDocs Assembly Cloud is also a powerful [Mail Merge](https://en.wikipedia.org/wiki/Mail_merge) automation alternative, that generates personalized emails on the fly.
+Assembly Cloud is also a powerful [Mail Merge](https://en.wikipedia.org/wiki/Mail_merge) automation alternative, that generates personalized emails on the fly.

 ## Supported Reporting Features